-So just how do I carry out this balancing act?
+So just how do carry out this balancing act?
 With guidance from the New Jersey Department of Environmental Protection and U.S. Fish and Wildlife Service, I developed a seasonal work plan that times vegetation management activities at different locations along our rights-of-way.
 This helps our arborists and our contractors plan their work for the year, while ensuring that our work does no harm to these threatened or endangered species.

 But we go well beyond preventing harm.
-We’ve taken a number of steps in concert with our environmental project and permits organization to actually enhance wildlife habitats on our rights-of-way for threatened and endangered species, such as the wood turtle and bog turtle, various species of bats and the Golden Winged Warbler, to name a few.
+We’ve taken a number of steps in concert with our Environmental Projects and Services organization to actually enhance wildlife habitats on our rights-of-way for threatened and endangered species, such as the wood turtle and bog turtle, various species of bats and the Golden Winged Warbler, to name a few.
 It’s interesting to note that 10 locations along our northern rights-of-way are among the 19 New Jersey nesting habitats of the Golden Winged Warbler.
 In concert with Audubon and NJ Fish and Game, we have helped preserve these nesting habitats by modifying our activities in these areas.

 We have also assisted the New Jersey DEP in banding bald eagles that nested on our towers, and we are planting milkweed and other food sources on our rights-of way for bees and other pollinators, like the monarch butterfly.
 In fact, we have also established several honey bee hives on a PSE&G wetland mitigation site.
 I am pleased to say that we have been able to show New Jersey beekeepers associations how these efforts are helping to enhance the pollinator habitat.